 2. Canadian Warplane Heritage Museum

 The sky's the limit at the Canada's largest flying museum, home to more than 40 military planes and flight simulators.
-Let the little ones see, touch and even climb aboard aircraft that helped to shape our history.
+See, touch and even climb aboard aircraft that shaped our history.

 Don’t Miss: Experience the adrenaline of an air combat flying mission in an F-18 Hornet flight simulator in the museum's Air Combat Zone Jet Fighter simulator.

 3. Dundurn Castle

 Visit this iconic Hamilton attraction for a first-hand account of what life was like for a young family member during the 19th Century.
 Sophia was the daughter of prominent political and business leader, Sir Allan MacNab, and kept a diary about her life.
 Learn about her pets, hobbies and relationships.
 The whole family will love touring the estate's many rooms.